The Royal Parks’ flagship project 'Greenwich Park Revealed' has begun!

-If you would like to support Greenwich Park Revealed, please contact email@example.com
+If you would like to support Greenwich Park Revealed you can donate to the project below, or contact us at email@example.com

 Where we are now

-We are now asking park users to comment on the revised plans for the learning centre and volunteer facilities, which will be submitted for planning permission in March.
-The consultation will run from Tuesday 23 Feb 2021 to Sunday 14 March 2021 and we’d love to hear your views.
+We have asked park users to comment on the revised plans for the learning centre and volunteer facilities, which were submitted for planning permission at the end of March 2021 - watch this space!